 - Build up your methyl groups & folate before getting pregnant

-- Ensure you are nutritionally balanced before getting pregnant.
+- Ensure you are also nutritionally balanced before getting pregnant.
 Get tested for mineral balance and toxicity problems common in mthfr gene problems

 - Check yourself for amino acid imbalances.
-(Amino acids are the building blocks of life so it makes good sense to ensure your amino acids are in optimal supply for your baby to grow)
+(Amino acids are the building blocks of life.
+So it makes good sense to ensure your amino acids are in optimal supply for your baby to grow)

 Common Supplements to assist with MTHFR pregnancy

 It’s important to understand that gene mutations take on a life of their own.
 When it comes to supplements.
 Anyhow some people with the gene problem.
 Certain supplements work great to support a pregnancy.
 While others don’t do as well and need different supplements in the right order.
 So the right amounts to solving underlying nutritional problems.
 While some common supplements used to support mthfr pregnancy include:

 - Methyl-folate (under the supervision of an mthfr practitioner)